 There's no question about that.

-There's just no question about that.
+There's just no question about this.

 It's bizarre to have a Republican Secretary of State who's sold out this much to the left.

-But having said all that, they did come in with the campaign, they did put the security camera on every single uh one of those drop boxes.
+They did put a security camera on every single one of those drop boxes.

 They filmed every person who went to the drop boxes.

-They've reviewed the films, I think, on a 24 hour basis.
+They've reviewed the films, I think, on a 24-hour basis.

 So I think they have tightened up dramatically from where they were.

-Now the next big thing will be if you have 8,000 poll workers, when you get to say Fulton County, do they try to kick them out?
+Now, the next big thing will be, if you have 8,000 poll workers, when you get to, say, Fulton County, do they try to kick them out?

 Well, the turnout has to be high.